Create a Website Account - Manage notification subscriptions, save form progress and more.

 Military and overseas voters can use a special process to get and return their ballots.
 Visit the Minnesota Secretary of State's website to learn more.

-New Brighton voters may cast an absentee ballot in person at the New Brighton Community Center in Room 209 (upper level) the following dates and times:
+New Brighton voters may cast an absentee ballot for the November 8, 2022 Election in person at the New Brighton Community Center in Room 209 (upper level) the following dates and times:

 Visit the Ramsey County Elections website for other locations and hours.